 If you have one on an existing postpaid plan, you can activate it on prepaid.

-- If you have that Jetpack under contract however, you will have to either keep paying for your postpaid plan or buy out the contract by paying the early termination fees - and likely need a new SIM card for the prepaid plan.
+- If you have that Jetpack under contract however, you will have to either keep paying for your postpaid plan or buy out the contract by paying the early termination fees.

 - If it's not under contract, you can cancel that postpaid line with no penalty - and you may even be able to re-use your existing SIM card.

 Make sure you are signing up for PREPAID ($70/mo plan) not POSTPAID ($80/mo) plan.
 The postpaid plan has a 15GB high speed hotspot cap.. you don't want that.

 If you're calling in or going to a store, your rep may have no clue what you're talking about.
 But it's in their system at check-out for activating a Jetpack.
 Refer them to their own prepaid page on the Verizon website (scroll down to the Jetpack/Tablet area), show this this article.

 The internal plan code for the Prepaid Unlimited Jetpack plan is 28366.